bolotnikov/gamedevland/docs/match3.md

 In this article, we will create a match3 game using [PIXI](https://pixijs.com/).

+## Video version
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kgIg5Ms-HRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Additional materials
 - [Complete source code](https://github.com/gamedevland/match3)
 - [Preview demo](https://gamedevland.github.io/match3/)

 Before starting the development, we need to perform 2 steps:

-1. Download our [PIXI project template](https://github.com/gamedevland/pixi-project-template).
+:one: Download our [PIXI project template](https://github.com/gamedevland/pixi-project-template).
 You can start working on the game right now or check out [the tutorial](pixi_project_template.md) on how to create a PIXI project template.

-2. Download [the assets pack](assets/match3.zip) for our game.
+:two: Download [the assets pack](assets/match3.zip) for our game.
 Assets provided by the great website [kenney.nl](https://kenney.nl)

 ## 1. Creating the tiles board
 Let's set the first task to create the board with tiles.